Chymyst/chymyst-core/doc/joinrun.md

 # Roadmap for the future

-Features that appear to be necessary:
+These features are considered for implementation in the next versions:

+1. Define reactions using macros that check molecule inputs and outputs of each reaction statically (at compile time).
+1. Remove the "check" phase from `UnapplyArg`, since this will now be done using macros at compile time.
+Verify that unrestricted pattern-matching works for input molecule values.
+1. Rework the decisions to start reactions so that the new information is used.
+In particular, do not lock the entire molecule bag - only lock some clusters that have contention on certain molecule inputs.
-- fairness with respect to molecules (random choice of input molecules for reactions)
+1. Implement fairness with respect to molecules (random choice of input molecules for reactions).
-- full pattern-matching for input molecule values

-Features that appear to be useful:

-- nonlinear patterns
+1. Rework the decisions to start reactions so that many reactions can start at once.
-- injecting many molecules at once; starting many reactions at once
+1. Implement injecting several molecules at once (and arbitrarily many at once).
+1. Implement nonlinear patterns for input molecules.

+These features are further away from implementation:

+1. Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka streams.
-- distributed execution of thread pools
+1. Investigate an implicit distributed execution of thread pools.
-- interoperability with streams or other async frameworks (futures already done)